openlookeng/hetu-core/hetu-docs/en/admin/properties.md

 > -   **Type:** `string`
 >
-> This property defines the [filesystem](../develop/filesystem.md#Filesystem Access Utilities) profile used to stored snapshots.
+> This property defines the [filesystem](../develop/filesystem.md) profile used to stored snapshots.
 The corresponding profile must exist in `etc/filesystem`.
 For example, if this property is set as `hetu.experimental.snapshot.profile=snapshot-hdfs1`, a profile describing this filesystem `snapshot-hdfs1.properties` must be created in `etc/filesystem` with necessary information including authentication type, config, and keytabs (if applicable).
+Please refer to the [filesystem](../develop/filesystem.md) section for details.
 >
 > This property is required if any query is executed with distributed snapshot turned on.
 It must be included in configuration files for all coordinators and all workers.
 The specified file system must be accessible by all workers, and they must be able to read from and write to the `/tmp/hetu/snapshot` folder in the specified file system.
 >